 The bride’s parents, along with an incredible group of wedding professionals, helped bring Danielle’s magical vision to life.
 “The entire ceremony setup exceeded all of my expectations,” she describes.
 “My jaw literally dropped when I first saw the room.”
-The aisle –decorated with florals and candlelight –led the way to the eye-catching chuppah where the couple would take part in treasured traditional Jewish customs.
+The aisle – decorated with florals and candlelight – led the way to the eye-catching chuppah where the couple would take part in treasured traditional Jewish wedding customs.
 The stunning structure was composed of fresh roses, hydrangeas, orchids, calla lilies, and ferns, complemented with verdure and exposed tree bark.

 The sentimental service also included handwritten vows and a ring exchange that included the bride’s special wedding band.
 “I lost my grandfather, who I was very close to, about 10 years ago,” confides Danielle.
 “My mom gave me a gold ring he received for his bar mitzvah; so I asked our jeweler to melt it down and create my wedding band.”